patrick330602/blog/source/_posts/Hexo-GitHub-Pages-Profit.md

 ## Introduction

-Hexo is an {% ruby easy|hard %} generator for Hexo blog, with help of GitHub Pages, it will be a perfect platform for blogging.
+Hexo is an easy(nope) generator for Hexo blog, with help of GitHub Pages, it will be a perfect platform for blogging.
 However, to newbies, Hexo is still hard to use and configure, so I am here to claim first:

 1. Hexo is hard, you need to patience to learn;
 2. You have also be willing to learn and solve problems;